corda/corda-docs-portal/content/en/docs/corda-os/4.7/flow-state-machines.md

 each side.

 {{< note >}}
-The code samples in this tutorial are only available in Kotlin, but you can use any JVM language to write them and the approach is the same.
+The code samples in this tutorial are only available in Kotlin and Java, but you can use any JVM language to write them and the approach is the same.

 {{< /note >}}